The latest housing trend in America has nothing to do with furniture, but with people: there's a boom in intergenerational roommates.

 What is the cause of this new phenomenon?
-You are spoiled for choice: increasing isolation among the elderly, constantly increasing rents almost everywhere (especially near coastal cities) increasing average life expectancy, aging population, decrease in the birth rate, increase in university fees .
+We are spoiled for choice: growing isolation among the elderly, constantly increasing rents almost everywhere (especially near coastal cities), increasing average life expectancy, aging of the population, decreasing birth rate, increasing university fees .
 And it's just a minimal list.

 The big picture is this: Older people have space available and tend to be happy to have a young person around.

 Result?
-As of March 2021, there were as many as 59,7 million intergenerational residents in America living with multiple generations under one roof.
+As of March 2021, there were as many as 59,7 million intergenerational residents in America living with multiple generations under the same roof.

 Intergenerational roommates: stories of new life

-“It was perfect: Judith became like my family,” she says Nadia Abdullah, a robotics student at MIT who at 22, in 2019, became a roommate of a 64-year-old lawyer.
+“It was perfect: Judith became like my family,” he says Nadia Abdullah, a robotics student at MIT who at 22, in 2019, became a roommate of a 64-year-old lawyer.

-The deal (700 per month plus home help) put her less than 10km from Boston and 30 minutes from her robotics job in Beverly Mass.
-Judith and Nadia were paired together thanks to Nesterly, a rentals specially designed for intergenerational roommates.
+The arrangement (700 a month plus help around the house) put her less than 10 miles from Boston and 30 minutes from her robotics job in Beverly Mass.
+Judith and Nadia were matched together through Nesterly, a rentals specially designed for intergenerational roommates.

 Nesterly is just one of the services that explores the benefits of intergenerational cohousing: older people offer stability and experience, younger ones offer companionship and support.

-In Canada, there is a similar service called Homeshare, which has other good stories to tell.
+In Canada there is a similar service called Homeshare, which has other great stories to tell.
 Among these, the cohabitation of the 85-year-old Michael Wortis, a retired physics professor, with the 27-year-old Siobhan Ennis, graduate student in health sciences.

-Similar Cases Are Increasingly Popular: The Washington Post said also that of an opera singer and other musicians who live (without even paying the rent) in a community of retirees, with the agreement to perform occasionally in concerts for the residents.
+Similar Cases Are Increasingly Popular: The Washington Post said even that of an opera singer and other musicians who live (without even paying rent) in a retirement community, with the agreement to occasionally perform concerts for the residents.